microsoft/samples-for-ai/examples/tensorflow/README.md

 This is Tensorflow implementation of Neural Turing Machine.
 This implementation uses an LSTM controller.
 NTM models with multiple read/write heads are supported.

+7. **DCGAN**

+Example of a deep convolutional generative adversarial network.
+A network able to reproduce detailed images.
+Train data must be supply in a folder with name input or passed as arg with --input_dir.
+Tweak the values if necessary .

 # How to Run